calebtuttle/portfoliobuilder/README.md

 # Portfolio Builder
-Portfolio Builder is a tool for building a stock portfolio.
+Portfolio Builder is a tool for creating and maintaining a diversified stock portfolio.
 It provides functions for weighting and rebalancing.

 ## Motivation
 I want the benefit of the passive investment strategies of ETFs without the disadvantage of fees.
 I created this program with the goal of copying and executing those strategies for free.